MicrosoftDocs/Contribute/Contribute/content/how-to-write-overview.md

 If you're making minor changes to an article, follow the steps in [Edit documentation in the browser](how-to-write-quick-edits.md).
 All you need is a GitHub account; you don't need to download and install any tools.
 Examples of minor changes are fixing typos, basic revisions to one or more articles, adding a section to an article, updating links, or contributing infrequently.

 If you're making more substantial or frequent changes, we recommend [installing Git and Markdown tools](get-started-setup-tools.md) and [forking and cloning the repo](get-started-setup-local.md).
-Frequent contributors typically have ongoing (long-running) changes that go through multiple build-validation-staging cycles or span multiple days before they sign off on their pull request (PR).
+Frequent contributors typically have ongoing (long-running) changes that go through multiple build-validation-staging cycles or span multiple days before they sign off on their pull request.